telerik/winforms-docs/controls/panels-and-labels/panel/customizing-appearance/themes.md

 ---
 title: Themes
-page_title: Themes | RadPanel
+page_title: Themes - WinForms Panel Control
-description: All RadPanel elements can be styled in Visual Style Builder.
+description: WinForms Panel's elements can be styled in Visual Style Builder.
 This article shows how you can change the header and footer back colors.
 slug: winforms/panels-and-labels/panel/customizing-appearance/themes
 tags: radpanel, appearance
 published: True